-Over the past year we have seen a dramatic increase in the number of delinquent accounts.
-Failure to make payment on your bill eventually leads to a shutoff notice and subsequent discontinuance of service.
+We have continued to see a dramatic increase in the number of delinquent accounts over this past year.
+Failure to make payment on your bill eventually leads to a shutoff notice and subsequent termination of service.
 The charge for shutoff of a delinquent account is \$55.00.
-After payment of the delinquent amount the turn on charge is \$45.00.
-This amounts to an additional \$100.00 dollars added to the delinquent amount before water service can be restored to your property.
+After payment of the delinquent amount the turn-on charge is \$45.00.
+This amounts to an additional \$100.00 added to the delinquent amount before water service can be restored to your property.
 It is very important that you contact us as soon as you think you may not be able to make payment within the normal 30 day grace period.
 At that time we can discuss options for payment and perhaps offer a payment plan to get you through a tough period and avoid the shutoff and turn on charges.
 If you stay within you payment structure it will save you from the additional \$100.00 charges associated with shutoff and turn on policy.